stewcop23/LinAlgExtras/README.md

 Dont worry if youre feeling lost in APSC 174, all of the profs are bad.
 These resources will be provided as a way of augmenting our learning in ways that *hopefully* make more sense than the lectures we are given.

-If you want more in a particular topic, or have resources to share, post in the discussion tab or if you're really desperate, send me an email at [my email](mailto:22lxj1@queensu.ca)

 ***This is not a replacemnt of attending lectures!!*** There is material that is covered in class that is so weird and niche that I will not be able to find resources for it.

 Organised by section in the lecture notes.

+If you want more on a particular topic, or have resources to share, post in the discussion tab or if you're really desperate, send me an email at [my email](mailto:22lxj1@queensu.ca)

 ## General Resources
 * [MIT OpenCourseWare: 18.06SC](https://ocw.mit.edu/courses/18-06sc-linear-algebra-fall-2011/)